 Everyone who works for or with [organisation] has some responsibility for ensuring data is collected, stored and handled appropriately.

-Each team that handles personal data must ensure that it is handled in line with this policy and the data protection principles.
-Serious breaches of this policy will be considered a disciplinary matter.
+Each team that handles personal data must ensure that it is handled in line with the policy and the data protection principles.
+Serious breaches of this policy might be considered a disciplinary matter.

 The Data Protection Officer is responsible for: